 Delaire Graff Estate

 For a high-class wine tasting this is the place to be.
 Delaire Graff Estate is one of the vineyards where it’s always better to book a tasting in advance.
 Make sure to ask for a seat outside and be overwhelmed by the breathtaking mountain range that surrounds the vineyards.
-Qualified sommeliers serve five wines for 50 rand (360 euro).
+Qualified sommeliers serve five wines for 125 rand.
 The Cabernet Franc Rose is very light in color and the handpicked grapes stand for a juicy, crisp and dry finish.
 Looking for a bistro-chic style dinner or lunch?
 The Delaire Graff restaurant turns food into art, highly recommended.